missaouib/JobSeeker/README.md

 - `docker run -p 5432:5432 -e POSTGRES_USER=docker -e POSTGRES_PASSWORD=docker -e POSTGRES_DB=docker postgres`

 #### Deploy Docker to Aws using EC2 ECS (recomendded)
+1. Create RDS Instance like in previous instruction
+   - Make sure u have checked "public accesibility" to "Yes"
+   - Change security group for PSQL TCP 5432 (or for anywhere)
+   - Set up the valid credentials in properties to postgres RDS
+2. Create ECR repository and push your two images
+    - Configure IAM Security with some online guide
+      - Go to IAM -> Policies
+      - Attach `AmazonEC2ContainerRegistryReadOnly` for Elastic Beanstalk roles
+    - install AWS CLI
+    - login with `aws configure`
+    - Follow the instruction commands on ECR repository
+3. Create ECS Cluster

 #### Deploy Docker to Aws using Elastic Beanstalk Single-Container
 1. Backend